-- Trap slugs with beer (see the instructions for slug pubs).
+- Trap snails and slugs with beer traps.
 Budweiser and Michelob have a yeastiness that appeals to slugs.
 Yeast and sugar water will also work if you can’t buy beer.

 - Provide your slugs with their own garden Starbucks.
 Coffee, colas, or caffeine sprays cause slugs to become internally hyperactive in a way that freezes them in place.
 Their foot pulls back into their shell so they cannot move forward.
 High doses of caffeine cause them to become so jittery they die of muscle spasms or of dehydration if they are trapped in a dry place.
 It’s useful not to spray slugs with so much weak caffeine mixture that they stay hydrated.
 Unlike most pest control products, the stronger the product, the more you can use.

 - Provide slugs with an edible hotel.
 Eat half a grapefruit, cut a small hole in the rind as a “door,” and place upside down in your garden.
 Wait a few days and then collect the slugs that gather within, throwing them into the trash or your compost bin.
 You can also place large lettuce or cabbage leaves on the ground to trap slugs, although this only works in cool, damp weather.